DualBrain/Samples/SourceGenerators/README.md

 </ItemGroup>
 ```

+There is some information floating around regarding source generators sometimes needing to require Visual Studio to be reloaded.
+This appears to only be while you are actually writing/debugging the generators.
+Additionally, there also seems to be some confusion around whether or not this is only related to project references versus "compiled" references.
+I currently have not dug into this very deep as all of my interaction that this point has been as a project reference since I'm more focused on actually building the generators at this point than actually consuming them.

+Debugging a Source Generator
+-----

 You will most likely need to close and reopen the solution in Visual Studio for any changes made to the generators to take effect.
 From what I understand, Microsoft is looking into resolving this issue; but until then... just restart. ;-)

-Debugging a Source Generator
------

 The following information is pulled from [a video](https://www.youtube.com/watch?v=3YwwdoRg2F4) (12:00) and placing here for future follow up.